renacin/BramptonTransitAnalysis/README.md

 	+ Solution: Dynamic Caching Of U_IDs Stored In 10 Min Time Period

-### 4. Analyzing Test Data.
-How Can We Visualize The Data That We Have Collected?
-	Possible Research Questions:
+## Possible Research Questions:
-	+ How Much Data Are We Collecting, Does The Amount Of Data Vary By Time?                                                                     | Yes
+	+ How Much Data Are We Collecting, Does The Amount Of Data Vary By Time?
-	+ If Data Collected Does Vary By Time, IE There Are No Buses Running, Can We Run Another Script In Between?                                  | Yes
+	+ If Data Collected Does Vary By Time, IE There Are No Buses Running, Can We Run Another Script In Between?
 	+ Maybe A Script That Does Some Data Cleaning, And Maybe Does Some Basic Analysis?
-Maybe Even Makes A BackUp Of The Database, Just Incase?   | Yes
+Maybe Even Makes A BackUp Of The Database, Just Incase?
-	+ What type of analytics do I want to do?                                                                                                    | Yes
+	+ What type of analytics do I want to do?
 	+ What type of data am I collecting?
 Does it make sense?
-Are there any errors preventing me from letting this run for a long period of time? | Yes
+Are there any errors preventing me from letting this run for a long period of time?
 	+ Identified an issue where the RPI3 Kernel will kill the script.
 I looks like a memory issue.
-I need to profile everything and optimize!    | Yes
+I need to profile everything and optimize!
-	+ Can we identify long term patterns in our data?                                                                                            | ?
+	+ Can we identify long term patterns in our data?
-	+ Do system outages happen, if so can we exclude impacted trips from our analysis?                                                           | ?
+	+ Do system outages happen, if so can we exclude impacted trips from our analysis?

-### 5. Can We Export Our Results (Graphics) To A Shared Folder?
-	Instead Of Logging Into RPI3, We Can Just Open A Shared Folder?
 	+ Can We Upload To Dropbox?